A Whole New Responsibility

 Good maintenance is one of the best ways to safeguard the value of your home.
 If you let things slide, you can lose any equity you might be building (not to mention invite fines from your city).
 Keeping your home in top shape actually adds value.

-Maintenance is also about protecting your wallet today.
+Maintenance is also about protecting your budget.
 When you prevent problems or nip them in the bud, you avoid serious, costly issues later.
 What a drag it would be to tap your home equity to pay for a major repair that never had to happen.
 So much for the second bathroom that you really needed.

 It’s even about protecting your health.
 Good maintenance can reduce allergens, prevent illness from things like mold, and prevent accidents.